NCBI-Hackathons/Tumor_sim/README.md

 ### Goal
 Generate a simulated tumor genome, based on a user-provided genome file as reference.
+***
+## Installation
 *Dependencies:* found in requirements.txt, please be sure to have them installed on your system.
 The software package is written in Python and contained in the [lib folder](https://github.com/NCBI-Hackathons/Tumor_sim/tree/master/lib).
-***
-## Installation
-Be sure to have the required dependencies installed first on your system.
 ```
 >pip install -r requirements.txt
 ```